You've Seen It a Million Times

 - Percy Wetmore, of The Green Mile, reading a Tijuana Bible (a pornographic comic from the 30's and 40's, featuring icons of the day) behind a copy of the regulations for the mental hospital he wanted to transfer to.
 This scene is in the book, where he's explicitly reading a Popeye Tijuana Bible.

-- 8mm.
+- Eight MM.
 This is how Private Eye Tom Welles realises Max California might be useful.
 Max is reading porn while working in an adult bookstore, but Welles notes he's underlining passages and calls him on it.
 Max is actually reading Truman Capote's In Cold Blood.

 - The smart sister in Heart of Valor by L.J.
 Smith is reading another book inside her algebra book during math class, her teacher knows but can't call her on it because she's getting all the questions right.
 She reflects that he'd probably be less annoyed if he knew the book she was hiding was a trigonometry textbook.